Ukraine’s cultural heritage in flames

 Ukraine is steeped in art and history.
 For more than 1200 years, the people of this land have poured their souls into architecture, literature, paintings, and sculptures.
 But Russia’s brutal war has as little mercy for human art and passion as it does for people.
 Russian artillery and aviation destroy and endanger Ukraine’s museums, unique cultural landmarks, and irreplaceable historical architecture.

-The above is based on only fully verified attacks, backed up by government sources or satellite images.
+The above is based on fully verified attacks, backed up by government sources or satellite images.
 The real list is likely much larger.
 From gothic cathedrals to orthodox churches, from historic castles to art collections… as Ukraine burns, so do they.
 Russian state media has openly said it wants to launch “de-Ukrainization” as part of its aggression.
-That includes the destruction of the Ukrainian language, literature, and art.
-For #WorldHeritageDay, we want to shine a light on how Ukraine’s culture is under attack.
-We must not allow Ukraine’s beautiful heritage to die under Russian fire.
+This includes the destruction of the Ukrainian language, literature, and art.

-Below is a list of examples of Ukraine’s cultural landmarks: destroyed, damaged, or in grave danger.
+Below is a list with just a handful of examples of Ukraine’s cultural landmarks that have been destroyed, damaged, or are in grave danger.

 Mariupol Drama Theater (destroyed)